-- a.
+a.
 Function as a Type II Search Manager on at least 10 ground missions within the five years prior to making application for this certification.
-Simulations may not be counted toward meeting this requirement. - 8.
-Receive a simple majority vote of the member's group. - 9.
-Receive a favorable two-thirds or greater vote of the members present at an ASRC Board of Director's meeting.
+Simulations may not be counted toward meeting this requirement.

+- 8. Receive a favorable simple majority vote of the member's group. - 9.
+Be proposed for Search Manager--I certification by the Group Training Officer at an ASRC Board of Directors meeting; and - 9-10.
+Receive a favorable two-thirds or greater vote of those ASRC Board of Directors the members present at an ASRC Board of Director's at the meeting.

 - 1. Document a total of at least 6 incidents as a type II or I Search Manager, for either missing persons or missing aircraft, during the three years immediately prior to the date of application for re-certification.
 Field simulations may be used to fulfill up to 3 of the required shifts. - 2.
 The requirements for one incident may be fulfilled with 24 hours of category II continuing education. - 3.
 The requirements for two incidents may be fulfilled with 40 hours of category I continuing education. - 4.
 Continuing education may only be used for a total of two shifts. - 5.
-Receive a favorable vote of the ASRC Board of Directors. - 6.
-This recertification process does not preclude an SM-I being brought before the ASRC Board of Directors for Review as needed, at any time.
+Receive a favorable vote of the ASRC Board of Directors. - This recertification process does not preclude an SM-I being brought before the ASRC Board of Directors for Review as needed, at any time. - 7.
 The review cycle period shall begin the first January of the year following the SM's initial certification.